 Management Fee (on Net Assets) is comprised of an advisory fee of 1.25% and a supervisory and administrative fee of 0.50% of the Fund’s average daily net assets.

-Mr. Donner and Ms. DaSilva are dual personnel of Allianz Real Estate and PIMCO, and provide services to the Fund on behalf of PIMCO.
-Allianz Real Estate is a PIMCO company.
+Mr. Donner and Ms. DaSilva are dual personnel of PIMCO Prime Real Estate and PIMCO, and provide services to the fund on behalf of PIMCO.

 The fund is an unlisted closed-end “interval fund.”
 Limited liquidity is provided to shareholders only through the fund’s quarterly offers to repurchase between 5% to 25%, or such other amount as may be permitted under applicable rules and regulations or no-action, exemptive or other relief, of its outstanding shares at net asset value (subject to applicable law and approval of the Board of Trustees, the Fund currently expects to offer to repurchase 5% of outstanding shares per quarter).
 There is no secondary market for the fund’s shares and none is expected to develop.
 Investors should consider shares of the fund to be an illiquid investment.